What is Vendor Relationship Management?

 Communication and Collaboration with Vendors:

-Compliance Management of Vendors, and Regulatory Adherence:
+Vendor Compliance and Regulatory Management:

-• Automates compliance checks and audits
+• Automate compliance checks and audits for easier management.